Non-Tenure Track (Open Rank) Instructional Faculty

 DEPARTMENT OF EPIDEMIOLOGY AND BIOSTATISTICS

-Fully accredited as a school by the Council on Education of Public Health, Temple University’s College of Public Health is a multidisciplinary academic center devoted to an innovative educational and research environment that brings a transdisciplinary perspective of health, wellness and social welfare, is seeking applicants for instructional faculty in Biostatistics to join a growing academic unit.
+Fully accredited as a school by the Council on Education of Public Health, Temple University’s College of Public Health is a multidisciplinary academic center devoted to an innovative educational and research environment that brings a transdisciplinary perspective to health, wellness and social welfare.
+We are seeking applicants for instructional faculty to join a growing academic unit.

 Position and Qualifications.
 We have openings for enthusiastic instructors to teach undergraduate-level courses in biostatistics and epidemiology as well as graduate-level courses in epidemiology and applied fieldwork for our MPH programs.
-A doctorate in biostatistics or a relevant discipline is preferred; however, PhD candidates in who will complete their degree prior to fall semester 2017 may be considered.
-Rank is open and faculty may be hired as instructors or at the rank of assistant, associate or full professor in the nontenure instructional track.
-In addition to teaching introductory undergraduate and graduate biostatistics classes, teaching opportunities will be available on a specific subject area at the graduate level.
+A doctorate in biostatistics, epidemiology, or relevant discipline is required.
+PhD candidates who will complete their degree prior to fall semester 2018 may be considered.
+Rank is open with faculty hired at the rank of assistant, associate or full professor on the nontenure instructional track.
+Additional teaching opportunities may be available in a specific subject area at the graduate level.
 Because the department offers courses for students in multiple disciplines (e.g., nursing, kinesiology), successful candidates should be skilled in teaching quantitative courses to students with a range of aptitude and interest.
 Online teaching experience is highly desirable.
 We value diversity and seek individuals committed to inclusive practices in education.

 The University.
-An urban, research-intensive Carnegie R1 university located in historic and culturally rich Philadelphia, the nation’s 6th largest city.
+Temple is an urban, research-intensive Carnegie R1 university located in historic and culturally rich Philadelphia, the nation’s 6th largest city.
 The city was ranked 3rd by the New York Times as a world tourist destination.
-The National Science Foundation as among the top 100 universities in the country for research.
-Temple is the 5th largest provider of professional education in the nation with Schools of Medicine, Pharmacy, Podiatry, and Dentistry in addition to research centers including the NCI-designated Fox Chase Cancer Center and CPH’s Center for Obesity Research and Education.
+The National Science Foundation ranks Temple among the top 100 universities in the country for research expenditures.
+Temple is the 6th largest provider of professional education in the nation and includes Schools of Medicine, Pharmacy, Podiatry, Law, and Dentistry in addition to research centers including the NCI-designated Fox Chase Cancer Center and CPH’s Center for Obesity Research and Education.

+To Apply.
 Applicants should send a letter of interest, curriculum vitae, and a statement of teaching philosophy to email@example.com.
-Review of applications begins immediately and appointment will begin in August 2017.
+Review of applications begins immediately and appointment will begin in August 2018.